eslint/eslint.org/src/content/blog/2014-06-21-formatter-breaking-change.md

 ## Questions?

-If you have further questions about this change, please contact the [mailing list](https://groups.google.com/group/eslint).
+If you have further questions about this change, Open a [discussion](https://github.com/eslint/eslint/discussions) or stop by our [Discord server](https://eslint.org/chat).